nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case starts over from step 1.

+**Use case 4: Update a student's progress**

+**MSS**

+1. Tutor views the list of his/her students
+2. TutorAid displays the list of students
+3. Tutor identifies the student index to update their progress
+4. Tutor updates progress for that student
+5. TutorAid registers the new progress for the student at the specified index number

+**Extensions**

+* 1a.
+Invalid list command syntax

+    * 1a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.

+    * 1a2.
+Tutor re-enters the command.

+      Steps 1a1-1a2 are repeated until the syntax entered is correct.
+Use case resumes from step 2.

+* 1b.
+The list is empty.
+* 4a.
+Invalid add/delete progress syntax

+    * 4a1.
+TutorAid displays an error message and requests the tutor to re-enter the command.

+    * 4a2.
+Tutor re-enters the command

+      Steps 3a1 - 3a2 are repeated until a valid syntax is given.
+Use case resumes from step 5

+* 5a.
+Incorrectly updating the progress of another student

+    * 5a1.
+Tutor uses add/delete progress commands to revert the incorrect changes.
+Use case resume from step 3

 **Use case 5: Updating payment for student**

 Preconditions: There is at least one student added to TutorAid.